hnrq/calendar/README.md

 ## Considerations

  - The project is completely focused on Front-end.
 Ignore the Back-end.
- - Create your Calendar in `/calendar`
+ - Create your Calendar using the route `/calendar`
  - Feel free to use small helper libraries for:
  -- UI Elements.
  -- Date/Time handling.